rodolfor-s/rodolfor-s.github.io/_pages/about.md

 layout: about
 title: about me
 permalink: /
 subtitle: website of Rodolfo R. Soldati.
-See my latest preprints below or on <a href="https://arxiv.org/a/0000-0002-1446-1276.html">arXiv</a>.
+See my latest preprints below or on arXiv.

 profile:
   align: left